UbuntuEvangelist/Email-Server/README.md

 Delivery is within 72 hours, including testing to confirm everything is running smoothly.
 Related Project https://youtu.be/8KaPmLM-MEk

 I offer complete mail server development for $999, payable in two installments.
 Payments can be made via Wise or USDT.
-If you are a serious clients connect with me.
-Don't waste your time and my time!
+If you are a serious clients connect with me and don't waste your time or my time!

 https://gist.github.com/user-attachments/assets/24ca8bde-5521-4cee-a423-4ac73aade8dc